Facts and Figures

 At UC Davis Health we proudly apply the expertise, discoveries and technology of a world-class university to advance health and well-being for people and patients — both here in California and across the nation.

 Nationally renowned UC Davis Medical Center is a leading referral center for the most seriously injured or ill patients and the most medically complex cases.
 Selected highlights:

 - UC Davis Medical Center operates the only level 1 trauma center for both adult and pediatric emergencies in inland Northern California.

-- U.S. News & World Report has also ranked UC Davis Children's Hospital among the nation’s best in five specialties for 2019-20, including two in conjunction with partner Shriners Hospitals for Children – Northern California.
+- U.S. News & World Report has also ranked UC Davis Children's Hospital among the nation’s best in four specialties for 2020-21, including two in conjunction with partner Shriners Hospitals for Children – Northern California.

 - All UC Davis Health primary care clinics are recognized by the National Committee for Quality Assurance as Patient-Centered Medical Homes, a designation that rewards primary care providers for quality, efficiency and innovation.

-- UC Davis Medical Center is one of the top six hospitals in California, as ranked by U.S. News & World Report.
+- UC Davis Medical Center is one of the top 10 hospitals in California, as ranked by U.S. News & World Report.